Altair47/4chan-media-downloader/README.md

 Usage:  4chan.py [-h] (-t THREAD | -l LIST) [-f USERFOLDER] [-m MINUTES] [-b BATCH]

     -h, --help

-    -t THREAD, --thread Thread link.
+    -t THREAD, --thread
+    Thread link.

-  -l LIST, --list LIST  Path to list.
+    -l LIST, --list LIST
+    Path to list file.

     -f USERFOLDER, --folder USERFOLDER.
     Specify in which folder to save the thread or the link of threads and their subfolders.
     If folder doesnt exist or isnt specified, creates one with thread name.

-  -m MINUTES, --minutes MINUTES.
+    -m MINUTES, --minutes MINUTES
     Autorun every -m or --minutes.
-OFF if not specified
+OFF if not specified.

-  -b BATCH, --batch BATCH.
-Batch download without making subfolder for threads
+    -b BATCH, --batch BATCH
+    Batch download without making subfolder for threads.

-Example:
+Examples:

     python 4chan.py -l 4links.txt -f .
 Will download all media from each link on 4links.txt on the folder you run it from with subfolders for each link.